-- Pre-Proposal submitted on or before deadline. - Presence of requested mandatory M-ERA.NET Pre-Proposal form in English. - Minimum requirement: Project consortia must consist of at least 3 partners (all requesting funding from a funding organisation listed in Annex 3) from at least 2 different countries (at least 1 EU member state or associated country2) participating in the M-ERA.NET Call 2019.
-In addition to the minimum consortium the participation of further partners is possible. - Coordinator must request funding from a funding organisation listed in Annex 3. - Proposal must address appropriate TRLs for selected M-ERA.NET Call 2019 topics Maximum project duration of 3 years. - Pre-Proposal must be recommended for submission for a Full-Proposal by at least 2 funding organisations from the list provided in Annex 3.
+- Pre-Proposal submitted on or before deadline. - Presence of requested mandatory M-ERA.NET Pre-Proposal form in English. - Minimum requirement: Project consortia must consist of at least 3 partners (all requesting funding from a funding organisation listed in Annex 3) from at least 2 different countries (at least 1 EU member state or associated country2) participating in the M-ERA.NET Call 2020.
+In addition to the minimum consortium the participation of further partners is possible. - Coordinator must request funding from a funding organisation listed in Annex 3. - Proposal must address appropriate TRLs for selected M-ERA.NET Call 2020 topics.
+The project duration is limited to a maximum of 36 months. - Pre-Proposal (including the project coordinator) must be recommended for submission for a Full-Proposal by at least 2 funding organisations from the list provided in Annex 3.